 Legislation / Regulation Additional audit procedures performed by the Group audit engagement team included: UK-adopted IAS and Companies Act 2006 Review of the financial statement disclosures and testing to supporting documentation.
 Completion of disclosure checklists to identify areas of non-compliance.
 Tax compliance regulations Review of information submitted to HMRC, for consistency with other financial information reported and inspection of any correspondence with local tax authorities.
-Employee Law Discussions with the compliance officer about how the Group is following guidance.
-Regulatory Compliance Discussions with the compliance officer as to whether all required communications with The Solicitors Regulatory Authority (SRA) have been made.
+Employee Law Review of HMRC IR35 guidance against the Group's business model.
+Regulatory Compliance Discussions with the compliance officer as to whether all required communications with the Solicitors Regulatory Authority (SRA) have been made.
 The Group undergoes a separate SRA audit.